12 to 18 years old

 - Unable to concentrate at school or having lots of sick days?

 - Sleeping in a long time on weekends?

 - Worrying in bed?

-Many adolescents can develop a delayed body clock, taking a long time to fall asleep, have trouble waking in the morning, and sleep in a long time on weekends.
-Others can develop insomnia like problems, and have anxiety before sleep.
+Many adolescents can develop a delayed body clock, take a long time to fall asleep, have trouble waking in the morning and sleep in a long time on weekends.
+Others can develop insomnia like problems and have anxiety before sleep.

-We offer cognitive behavioural therapy for adolescent sleep problems, which can have successful outcomes in a short amount of time.
+We offer Cognitive Behavioural Therapy for adolescent sleep problems, which can result in successful outcomes in a short amount of time.
 We also offer Bright Light Therapy, which is a proven treatment for body clock issues.

 We are also very experienced in helping adolescents with issues/such as stress and anxiety, school time management and motivation issues, depression and anger, which often go hand in hand with sleeping problems.